nion-software/nionswift/docs/scripting.rst

 Learning Python
 +++++++++++++++
-We assume that you are familiar with Python programming, syntax, and usage.
+This page assumes that you are familiar with Python programming, syntax, and usage.
 If you're new to Python, consider the book `Think Python <http://www.greenteapress.com/thinkpython/>`_, available for free on the web or for a small charge on Amazon.
 The `Hitchhikers Guide to Python <http://docs.python-guide.org/en/latest/>`_ also provides some practical information and tutorials on getting started.

 Getting Started
 +++++++++++++++